servetd/tidy_data/README.md

- # Getting and Cleaning Data Course Project
- This repository is a Servet Demir submission for Getting and Cleaning Data course project.
+Title : "Getting and Cleaning Data Course Project"" This repository is a Servet Demir submission for Getting and Cleaning Data course project.

 # Dataset